Flower’s First Night

 down the wall and back to the level floor.

-the air in triumph and the chase begun again.
+snapped the air in triumph, and the chase began again.

-lead this time and he used his advantage to reach the broken window where the giant
+decent lead, and he used his advantage to reach the broken window where the

 There was no